stfc/PSyclone/doc/developer_guide/working_practises.rst

 performed by default since it requires a Fortran compiler and significantly increases the time taken to run the test suite.

-The Gnu Fortran compiler (gfortran) is used by default.
+If compilation testing is requested then the Gnu Fortran compiler (gfortran) is used by default.
 If you wish to use a different compiler and/or supply specific flags then these are specified by further command-line flags::